mennamamdouh/Analysis-of-Video-Games/README.md

 &ensp;&thinsp;&ensp;&thinsp;&ensp;&thinsp;This phase is the phase at which the questions are answered.
 In this phase, I've used:

 &ensp;&thinsp;&ensp;&thinsp;&ensp;&thinsp; 1.
 SQL simple queries such as SELECT ...
 FROM ...
-WHERE, JOINs, Grouping and Ordering
+WHERE, JOINs, Grouping, and Ordering

 &ensp;&thinsp;&ensp;&thinsp;&ensp;&thinsp; 2.
 Complex queries such as CTEs and Sub-queries